OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 Even though the SQL language is a standard, every DBMS has its peculiarity and differs from each other in many aspects like special commands, functions to retrieve data such as users names and databases, features, comments line etc.

-When the testers move to a more advanced SQL injection exploitation they need to know what the back end database is.
+When the testers move to a more advanced SQL injection exploitation they need to know what the backend database is.

 #### Errors Returned by the Application

-The first way to find out what back end database is used is by observing the error returned by the application.
+The first way to find out what backend database is used is by observing the error returned by the application.
 The following are some examples of error messages:

 MySql: